DevJCrystal/TacoBot--LitterBox/README.md

 Waiting on my 3D printer to arrive.

 When I get the printer, I will create a second list for those with printers.
 ---
+Setting up the pi
+Last updated: April 30th, 2020

+The Main script is WebServer.py so we need to set it to start with the pi.
+Once you are logged in, enter "sudo crontab -e"
+At the bottom, you will need to type
+@reboot python3 /home/pi/Scripts/WebServer.py &
+Adjust the above to the location of the project. sudo reboot
+Once you are back up, try connecting to the webpage of the raspberyrpi.local:5000
+---
 Assembly: TBD
 Last Update: April 29th, 2020